Seekers Seen in Green

 Seekers Seen in Green is the sixth studio album by the Australian group the Seekers.
 It was released in the UK and Europe in 1967 by Columbia Records and EMI Records.
 It was released in Canada in 1967 and in the US in 1968 by Capitol Records.
-(The American release replaced "On The Other Side" with Kenny Young's "When Will the Good Apples Fall," their last big British hit.)
+(The American release replaced "On The Other Side" with Kenny Young's "When the Good Apples Fall," their last big British hit.)
 It was also released in Germany and the Netherlands on LP on the Emidisc label in 1976.
 It was released on CD in 1999 in the UK.

 It was the group's final studio album until May 1975, when the group's seventh album The Seekers was released, featuring the vocals of Louisa Wisseling.

 Reception

 Richie Unterberger from AllMusic gave the album 3 out of 5 saying; "The pleasant folk-pop harmonic blend was seasoned by orchestration, including trombone, harpsichord, trumpet, clarinet, flute, and celeste.
 About half of the material was original, but Bruce Woodley penned a couple of interesting collaborations with Paul Simon ("Cloudy") and Tom Paxton ("Angeline Is Always Friday")."